 Shutesbury's landscape is largely composed of steep, heavily forested ridges that slope to the east in the eastern part of town, rolling, wooded hills and flats in the central and western parts of town, and abundant interspersed areas of forested and non-forested wetlands.

+Approximately 43 percent of Shutesbury is permanently protected from development.
 Much of this land and water is owned by the Massachusetts Department of Conservation and Recreation (DCR) for the protection of the Quabbin Reservoir drinking water supply.
 Additionally, DCR owns and manages the Lake Wyola State Park/Carroll A. Homes Recreation Area, the Great Pond portion of Lake Wyola, and the Shutesbury State Forest.
 These areas are open to the public for recreational use.
 In addition, the Shutesbury and Amherst Conservation Commissions manage conservation land in Shutesbury, which is also considered permanently protected from development.